Blog · Tools

 5. Coral — best for sex and physical closeness

 Coral (reported 1M+ users) is the most focused option for the physical side.
-That matters after a baby — roughly 80% of new mothers report sexual difficulties in the months after birth (Gottman Institute) — but here's the order that trips guys up: closeness in bed usually follows feeling close again, not the other way around.
+That matters after a baby — in a longitudinal cohort of first-time mothers, about 46% reported low interest in sex and 43% reduced lubrication at six months postpartum, with many issues persisting at a year (the MAMMI study, 2018) — but here's the order that trips guys up: closeness in bed usually follows feeling close again, not the other way around.
 So most couples get more out of a daily-connection app first and come back to this once the distance eases.

 Best for: couples whose emotional connection is steady and who want to rebuild the physical side.